 Although the country offers an array of great opportunities, be prepared to face many obstacles.
 And, as with every major life decision comes serious consideration, it is advisable to have a pre-defined plan.

 This relocation guide will cover all the essential steps for the relocation process; from the ins and outs of moving and shipping your household items, to the vaccinations required in the UK, and what you need to do to relocate your pets safely.

 Moving and Shipping Household Goods

-You can import all your household goods duty- and tax-free, if:
+You can import your household goods duty and tax free, if:

-- You don’t intend to sell, lend, or dispose of the goods in the UK during the following 12 months
+- You do not intend to sell, lend, or dispose of the goods in the UK during the following 12 months.

 Household goods can include furniture, clothing, common household appliances, and other personal effects.
 However, tobacco products and alcohol do not fall into this category, and you will have to declare them to customs on arrival.
 If you are setting up a second home in the UK, you will be asked to pay VAT.